 - QSpatial allows you to view and download geospatial data and information.

-Holders of resource authorities are required to submit a range of statutory reports on their activities.
-After a period of confidentiality, these reports and data are made publicly available through QDEX Reports.
+Holders of resource authorities are required to submit a range of statutory reports on their activities through the GSQ Lodgement Portal.
+After a period of confidentiality, these reports and data are made publicly available through the GSQ Open Data Portal.

 Contact the Geological Survey of Queensland for geoscience, exploration and investment information.